billdami/babel-chat/README.md

-# Getting Started with Create React App
+# babel-chat

+The frontend web client for babel chat, built with React and Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).